 Behaviours are observed by a specialised company on behalf of ONISR.
 They survey the use of seat belts, the use of helmets for motorcyclists and cyclists, the use of telephones while driving and vehicle occupancy.
 Observations were suspended between 2013 and 2015.

 Behavioural observations resumed in 2016 after three years of interruption; the methodology has slightly evolved to include new categories of users (wearing seat belts in front of light commercial vehicles, wearing helmets by cyclists in urban areas).
 The main conclusions for 2018 are as follows.

-The observatory also counts the occupants of the vehicles, thus making it possible to estimate an average occupancy rate.
-For passenger vehicles, it is in the order of 1.4 to 1.6 depending on the road network (higher on motorways), slightly higher than in 2017.
-It is higher during weekends than on working days whatever the network type.
+The observations also count the occupants of the vehicles, thus making it possible to estimate an average occupancy rate.
+For passenger vehicles, it is in the order of 1.33 to 1.57 depending on the road network (higher on motorways).
+It is higher at weekends than on working days, whatever the network considered.